Almoglevi1/Nike-Shoes-Ecommerce/README.md

 5. Open http://localhost:3000 in your browser to access the store.

+## RESTful API

+This project implements a RESTful API for handling various operations related to the e-commerce store.
+The API is built using Next.js API routes and provides endpoints for managing products, shopping cart, and checkout process.

+Here are some of the key API endpoints:

+- /api/products: This endpoint is used for fetching all the products available in the store.
+- /api/cart: This endpoint is used for managing the shopping cart.
+It supports operations like adding a product to the cart, removing a product from the cart, and fetching all products in the cart.
+- /api/checkout: This endpoint is used for handling the checkout process.
+It accepts the customer's shipping information and the cart details, initiates the payment process, and returns a URL for the payment page.

+Each of these endpoints follows the principles of REST.
+They are stateless, meaning each request from the client to the server must contain all the information needed to understand and process the request.
+They also use standard HTTP methods (GET, POST, PUT, DELETE) to perform operations.

 ## Payment Processing

 This project uses [Stripe](https://stripe.com/) for payment processing.
 Stripe provides the infrastructure for securely handling payments and transferring money between your application and your bank account.